ItsMeAadityaK/onboarding-frontend-react/Milestone4/clean_code.md

 The original function was doing something simple — checking if a number is even — but used an unnecessary if...else block.
 That made the code longer than it needed to be.
 After refactoring, I replaced it with a single return statement that’s easier to read and does the exact same thing.
 Simplifying small pieces like this keeps the code clean and saves time when revisiting it later.

+The original function didn’t handle edge cases — if someone passed undefined, null, or a number, it would still try to build a greeting.
+I added a simple guard clause to check if the input is a valid, non-empty string.
+This makes the function more reliable and avoids confusing output.
+Handling errors like this is important because it protects the code from crashing or behaving in weird ways when given unexpected input.